openaddresses/TileBase/README.md

 74 62 01
 ```

-Following the Magic Bytes is a single 32 bit unsigned Bi Endian Integer containing the number of following bytes
+Following the Magic Bytes is a single 32 bit unsigned Little Endian Integer containing the number of following bytes
 that make up the JSON file config.

 ```
 74
 63      tb Magic Bytes
 01      1
+D3
+04
 00
-00
-04
-D3      1234 bytes
+00      1234 bytes
 ```

 ### File Config

+After the header, a stringified JSON object contains the config necessary to read the
+TileBase file.
+The length of the binary JSON config MUST be equal to the length
+specifier preceding the config.

 ```
 {